xta0/xta0.me/_posts/2024-11-24-GenAI-LLM-Fine-Tune.md

   - Additive
     - Add trainable layers or parameters to model
-    - Keep all the original LLM weights frozen and introducing new trainable components
+    - Keep all the original LLM weights frozen and introduce new trainable components
     - Adapters
       - add new trainable layers to the architecture of the model, typically inside the encoder or decoder components after the attention or feed-forward layers
     - Soft Prompts